alexmhc10/Sistem-Inteligent-de-Gestionare-a-Evenimentelor/README.md

 Configure environment variables (e.g., SECRET_KEY, DATABASE_URL).
 You can create a .env file in the root directory.

 3. Database & Migrations
+Initialize the database and apply schemas:

 Bash

 python manage.py makemigrations
 python manage.py migrate
-If using PostgreSQL, configure DATABASES in sistem_inteligent_de_gestionare_a_evenimentelor/settings.py or use the DATABASE_URL variable in your .env file.
+Note: If using PostgreSQL, configure DATABASES in sistem_inteligent_de_gestionare_a_evenimentelor/settings.py or use the DATABASE_URL variable in your .env file.

-4. Required Services
+4. Required Services (Redis & Celery)
-Redis (Used by Celery/Channels):
+This project uses Redis for background tasks (Celery) and real-time features (Channels).

+Redis:

-Windows: Use WSL (Windows Subsystem for Linux) or an external Redis service.
+Windows: Use WSL (Windows Subsystem for Linux) or run an external Redis service/container.

 WSL / Linux: sudo service redis-server start

-Celery Worker:
+Celery Worker: Run the worker in a separate terminal:

 Bash